-Figure 2 provides a high-level view of the ONAP architecture and microservices-based platform components.
+Figure 1 provides a high-level view of the ONAP architecture and microservices-based platform components.

-Figure 2: ONAP Platform architecture (Beijing Release)
+Figure 1: ONAP Platform Architecture (Casablanca Release)

-In Figure 3 below, we provide a functional view of the architecture, which highlights the role of key new components:
+Figure 2 below, provides a simplified functional view of the architecture, which highlights the role of a few key components:

-- 1. The Beijing release standardizes and improves northbound interoperability for the ONAP Platform using the External API component. - 2.
-OOM provides the ability to manage cloud-native installation and deployments to Kubernetesmanaged cloud environments.
+- 1. Design time environment for onboarding services and resources into ONAP and designing required services. - 2.
+External API provides northbound interoperability for the ONAP Platform and Multi-VIM/Cloud provides cloud interoperability for the ONAP workloads. - 3.
+OOM provides the ability to manage cloud-native installation and deployments to Kubernetes-managed cloud environments.

-- 3. ONAP Common Services now manage more complex and optimized topologies.
+- 4. ONAP Common Services manages complex and optimized topologies.
 MUSIC allows ONAP to scale to multi-site environments to support global scale infrastructure requirements.
-The ONAP Optimization Framework (OOF) provides a declarative, policy-driven approach for creating and running optimization applications like Homing/Placement, and Change Management Scheduling Optimization. - 4.
-Information Model and framework utilities have evolved to harmonize the topology, workflow, and policy models from a number of SDOs including ETSI NFV MANO, TM Forum SID, ONF Core, OASIS TOSCA, IETF and MEF.
+The ONAP Optimization Framework (OOF) provides a declarative, policy-driven approach for creating and running optimization applications like Homing/Placement, and Change Management Scheduling Optimization. - 5.
+Information Model and framework utilities continue to evolve to harmonize the topology, workflow, and policy models from a number of SDOs including ETSI NFV MANO, TM Forum SID, ONF Core, OASIS TOSCA, IETF, and MEF.